kodu-ai/claude-coder/README.md

 If you're a developer and want to help make Claude Coder even better, here's how:

-1. Clone the repo: `git clone https://github.com/kodu-ai/kodu-coder.git`
+1. Clone the repo: `git clone https://github.com/kodu-ai/claude-coder.git`
-2. Open in VS Code: `code kodu-coder`
+2. Open in VS Code: `code claude-coder`
 3. Install dependencies: `npm run install:all`
 4. Run with `F5`